How to Set Up a Local Dns Host File on Mac OS X

 - You can check the changes by going to the browser and notice if the development environment opens up instead of the production page.

-- Follow the above steps to ensure that the local DNS host file is set up for your Mac OS.
+- Follow the above steps to ensure that the local DNS host file is set up Successfully.